harness/developer-hub/kb/platform/harness-platform-faqs.md

 You can open the developer tools and check the API call for the error and see the response.
 It could be possible due to user creation limit.
 You can either resolve it by removing unused Users from your account or reach out to Harness Support get the limit validated as per your license.

-### How to get x-api-key for making api call
+### How do I get an x-api-key for making an API call?

-You need to create a new token under api key , you can follow https://apidocs.harness.io/#section/Introduction/Authentication for more details
+You need to create a new token under API key.
+For more information, go to [Authentication](https://apidocs.harness.io/#section/Introduction/Authentication) in the API documentation.

-### How to check which delegate was assigned for task
+### How do I check which delegate was assigned for task

 You can select the step under any stage and on right side under details tab you will be able to see delegate assigned as well the delegate selection task logs will provide more details which all delegates were eligible and from where selector was originated etc

-### How to pass xmx and pms value for delegate to use max and min memory allocation pool
+### How do I pass xmx and pms value for delegate to use max and min memory allocation pool?

 env:
     - name: JAVA_OPTS